All about the emergency services in Norway. What each one does, and how to contact them.

 Operations are coordinated either directly from one of the two Joint Rescue Coordination Centres (JRCC) in Bodø and Sola, Stavanger, or through one of 28 regional centres.

 Among the resources available include six Sea King search and rescue helicopters.
+The Norwegian coast guard are also available to assist.
 These are available 24/7 and are coordinated by the Joint Rescue Coordination Centres in Bodø and Sola, Stavanger.

 The service is ultimately under the control of the Minister of Justice and Police.
 This means citizens should call the Police on 112 in situations where search and rescue may be required, including missing person cases.